 The department started offering BSc Textile in 2013, MSc Textile and Materials Engineering in 2020 and PhD Textile Engineering in 2021 with highly qualified faculty and well-equipped laboratories.
-There are more than 91 lab scale equipment installed at the department of textile engineering in 11 labs.
+There are more than 100 lab scale equipment installed at the department of textile engineering in 12 labs.
 Experienced faculty and lab staff are working at the textile engineering department.
 There is 100% job placement for UET Textile graduates.
-Graduate of the textile department are currently working in some of the top textile mills of the country like Nishat, Interloop, CBL, Artistic, Ibrahim Fibers, Master, Masood, US denim, Cotton web, Kamal and TTI.
-Since last two years (2018 & 2019) department of textile engineering organized three mega events of textile (1st &2nd UET-ARCHROMA-SDC International Conference on Sustainable Textile, Pakistan region SDC-UK textile design competition for students & Top Pakistani Textile Brands Tribute) for the fourth consecutive year (https://conferences.uet.edu.pk/textile/icst/2021/ ).
-Last year (2020) above three mega events of textile were attended by around 1000 participants form textile industry and university participants.
+Graduate of the textile department are currently working in some of the top textile mills of the country like Nishat, Interloop, CBL, Artistic, Ibrahim Fibers, Master, Masood, US denim, Cotton web, Gohar, Kamal & TTI as well as in Government Organizations.
+On 19th May 2021, department of textile engineering will organize three mega events of textile (4th International Conference on Sustainable Textile, Pakistan region SDC-UK textile design competition for students & Top Pakistani Textile Brands Tribute) for the fourth consecutive year (https://conferences.uet.edu.pk/textile/icst/2021/ ).
+Last year (2020) above three mega events of textile were attended by around 1000 participants form textile industry and universities.

 The textile sector in Pakistan has an overwhelming impact on the economy, contributing 60% to the country’s exports and 46% of the total industrial production.
 This sector also provides employment opportunities to 45% of country’s workforce, which is one of the highest.
 In today’s highly competitive global environment, the textile sector needs to upgrade its supply chain, improve productivity, sustainability and maximize the value-addition to be able to survive.
 It cannot be thought of without competent professionals in the relative field.
 Faisalabad campus is privileged over other campuses of UET for holding a degree awarding department in Textile field.